ga4gh/tool-registry-service-schemas/USECASES.md

 Our use case was as follows, we needed:

 * sharing: we needed to share descriptions of tools and the parameters for how to run them
+  * how much does a workflow need in terms of resources?
+Who is currently maintaining a workflow? i.e. a tool should be encouraged to describe a certain set of metadata including who wrote a tool, who is maintaining a tool, how much in the way of resources does a tool require, and what are the types of input files that it requires
 * transparency: it should be simple to understand how a tool was constructed and what binaries went into it in order to facilitate modification
 * Docker: not necessarily Docker, but at the time Docker was the most mature way of distributing and running the tools that we had in the form of "fat Dockers" that had a large amount of code and services within them.
-While we added support for things like workflows of "small Dockers" via CWL, our use-case is still focused around "fat Dockers" so this use-case must be well served
+While we added support for things like workflows of "small Dockers" via CWL, our use-case is still focused around "fat Dockers" so this use-case must be well served i.e. the tool registry should make it easy to share command-line tools based on larger Docker contaienrs
-* test parameters: In order to ensure that a workflow works reliably, we needed to test a workflow with a "known good" set of parameters
+* test parameters: In order to ensure that a workflow works reliably, we needed to test a workflow with a "known good" set of parameters. i.e. it should be trivial to determine what parameters "should" invoke a tool successfully
-* descriptions of workflows: how much does a workflow need in terms of resources?
-Who is currently maintaining a workflow?

 ## Reference Materials